Get my 5-Ingredient Keto Cookbook featuring over 120 simple recipes!

 If you have a grill press, you can do both sides easily at the same time.
 I do flip them, but it’s tough to grill the rounded side on a flat grill.

-You can vary the amount of blueberries added.
-Berries do contain fructose, so you’ll reduce the impact if you use less fruit.
-I added a little more as I’m trying to use up the blueberries from last year.
+You can vary the number of blueberries added.
+As berries contain fructose, you'll reduce the carb impact if you use less fruit.
+I added a little more as I'm trying to use up the blueberries from last year.

 Zucchini Blueberry Muffins